croakFrog/bspwm_dots/README.md

 ## 🪛 <samp>INSTALLATION</samp>

 Take note that I've only tested installation on Gecko Linux Barebones on a laptop.
-Use at your own risk!
+Only meant for fresh installs, use at your own risk!

 ```sh
  git clone --recurse-submodules https://github.com/croakFrog/bspwm_dots.git